stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 So, before you actually can use *hedgehog* to write some property tests for your own project, you will need to install the packages it depends on before installing *hedgehog* itself.
-Since this can be a cumbersome thing to do manually, it is best to let a package manager like pack handle this tedious task for you.
+Since this can be tedious to do manually, it is best let a package manager like pack handle this task for you.

 #### Dependency Versions